 Don’t store bikes or anything else in corridors, stairwells or foyers, as they can cause an obstruction in the event of an evacuation.

-Don’t return to your room until a Fire Officer, University Security Officer, member of residence staff, warden or subwarden gives you permission.
+Don’t return to your room until a Fire Officer, University Security Officer, member of residence staff, Residence Life Warden or Residence Life Assistant gives you permission.
 There may be a delay between the silencing of the alarm and the instruction to return to your flat to allow safety checks to be carried out.

 Unfortunately, sometimes the fire alarm is activated by someone deliberately breaking the glass of a call point without reason.
 This is a criminal offence.
 Anyone who activates the fire alarm without good reason will be fined.